 - Secure any loose connections and replace damaged wire nuts.

-By following these steps, you not only resolve the symptom but also reinforce the underlying principle: a reliable positive (hot) and negative (neutral/ground) relationship is the backbone of stable operation Took long enough..
+By following these steps, you not only resolve the symptom but also reinforce the underlying principle: a reliable positive (hot) and negative (neutral/ground) relationship is the backbone of stable operation But it adds up..

 When Professional Help Is Required